shakthivel10/Functional-Genetic-Algorithm/README.md

 Genetic Algorithms provide a method of creating approximate solutions to a wide class of intractable problems.
 This is an implementation of a Genetic Algorithm in Haskell, a the Functional Language, used to solve the Travelling Salesman Problem and the Bin Packing Problem.

+  **Travelling Salesman Problem**

+The paper considers the following variant of the travelling salesman problem: The input is a list of points represented by the x and y co-ordinates represented as tuples.
+Hence a chromosome for the travelling salesman problem is a list of tuples, representing the co-ordinates on the Point in 2D space.

+The fitness function is nothing but the sum of Euclidian Distances between adjacent points in the chromosome.
+This also includes the distance between the first and last points in the chromosome, because the chromosome has to be interpreted as a circular list as the Travelling Salesman is supposed to return to the point/city from where he started.

+A crossover in the case of the travelling salesman problem is performed by creating a new list by choosing either of the parent randomly, with equal probability and taking the first element of the chosen list to add it to our new list.
+We further eliminate duplicates from the list, to generate a new offspring.

+The argument required for the tspSolver are: the list of points ,in any order.
+A seed to generate random numbers, ‘count’ which represents the number of evolutions to be simulated and ‘size’ which represents the size of the population.

 **Bin-packing problem**